CzJLee/URL-Shortener/README.md

 The user can edit the short url by changing the URL extension to any alphanumeric string as long as it is not already taken.

 ## Application Structure
-The front end handles the UI and input validation, and then sends POST requests to the express backend framework.
+The front end handles the UI and input validation, and then sends POST requests to the express back end framework.

 ### Short Link vs. Short URL
 In this README and in the code, I use the terms short url, short link, and long url.
 The `long url` is the full extended URL that the user inputs, that the short link will redirect to.
 The `short link` is the full short link, such as [short.czjlee.com/gh](https://short.czjlee.com/gh).
 The `short url` is the text after the /.
 In the short link [short.czjlee.com/gh](https://short.czjlee.com/gh), the short url refers to "gh".